AP1000: Turkey

-In October 2015 it was announced that technology for the İğneada Nuclear Power Plant in Turkey will come from US based firm Westinghouse Electric Company in the form of two AP1000 and two CAP1400.
+In October 2015 it was announced that technology for the İğneada Nuclear Power Plant in Turkey will come from US based firm Westinghouse Electric Company in the form of two AP1000 and two Chinese CAP1400.

+In 2016, the Minister of Energy and Natural Resources of the Republic of Turkey, Berat Albayrak, inspected the AP 1000 Shangdong Haiyang Nuclear Power Plant, which belongs to the China National State Nuclear Technology Corporation (SNPTC), a subsidiary of the China State Electricity Investment Corporation (SPIC).

 United States

-Two reactors are being constructed at the Vogtle Electric Generating Plant in the state of Georgia (Units 3 & 4).
+Two reactors have been brought online at the Vogtle Electric Generating Plant in the state of Georgia (Units 3 & 4).

 In South Carolina, two units were being constructed at the Virgil C. Summer Nuclear Generating Station (Units 2 & 3).

 The project was abandoned in July 2017, 4 years after it began, due to Westinghouse's recent bankruptcy, major cost overruns, significant delays, and other issues.
 The project's primary shareholder (SCANA) initially favored a plan to abandon development of Unit 3, while completing Unit 2.
 The plan was dependent on approval of a minority shareholder (Santee Cooper).
 Santee Cooper's board voted to cease all construction resulting in termination of the entire project.

 All four reactors were identical and the two projects ran in parallel, with the first two reactors (Vogtle 3 and Summer 2) planned to be commissioned in 2019 and the remaining two (Vogtle 4 and Summer 3) in 2020.
 After Westinghouse filed for bankruptcy protection on March 29, 2017, the construction has stalled.

 On April 9, 2008, Georgia Power Company reached a contract agreement with Westinghouse and Shaw for two AP1000 reactors to be built at Vogtle.
 The contract represents the first agreement for new nuclear development since the Three Mile Island accident in 1979.
 The license request for the Vogtle site is based on revision 18 of the AP1000 design.
 On February 16, 2010, President Obama announced $8.33 billion in federal loan guarantees to construct the two AP1000 units at the Vogtle plant.
-The cost of building the two reactors is expected to be $14 billion.
-Georgia Power, which owns 45.7% of Vogtle, delayed the projected in-service dates to between the fourth quarter of 2022 and first quarter of 2023 for Unit 3 and between the third and fourth quarters of 2023 for Unit 4.
+The cost of building the two reactors was projected to be $14 billion, but has since increased to $30B with only one reactor online and the second remaining under construction.
+Georgia Power, which owns 45.7% of Vogtle, delayed the projected in-service dates to the fourth quarter of 2023, or first quarter of 2024, for Unit 4.

 Environmental groups opposed to the licensing of the two new AP1000 reactors to be built at Vogtle filed a new petition in April 2011 asking the Nuclear Regulatory Commission's commission to suspend the licensing process until more is known about the evolving Fukushima I nuclear accidents.
 In February 2012, nine environmental groups filed a collective challenge to the certification of the Vogtle reactor design and in March they filed a challenge to the Vogtle license.
 In May 2013, the U.S. Court of Appeals ruled in favor of the Nuclear Regulatory Commission (NRC).